wimblerobotics/Robotics_Book/book/chapters/urdfs.md

 ```

 The *map* link is a mesh, which is a 3D object, in this case a simple plane.
 I'm not going to explain meshes now, nor how I created this.
-The actual mest is in the git repository
+The actual mesh is in the git repository
 at ![description_2/meshes/map1.dae](../../description_2/meshes/map1.dae).

 The important thing to note for now is that the map is a fixed joint to the *base_link* and is placed at the same